Alex Kirilloff Player Props: Twins vs. Braves

 Alex Kirilloff At The Plate

-- Kirilloff is batting .262 with seven doubles, four home runs and 19 walks.
+- Kirilloff is hitting .264 with eight doubles, four home runs and 20 walks.

-- He has gone deep in 6.5% of his games this season, and 2.4% of his trips to the dish.
+- He has gone deep in three games this year (6.4%), homering in 2.4% of his trips to the dish.

-- In 11 games this season (23.9%), Kirilloff has picked up an RBI, including two games with multiple runs batted in.
+- Kirilloff has driven in a run in 11 games this year (23.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.